kpoterlowicz/presentations_gitpitch/2018-Elixir-hCNV/PITCHME.md

 ---
 ## Thanks!

+Thanks to Elixir-Galaxy Working Group (co-Chairs: Frederik Coppens, Björn Grüning, Gildas Le Corguillé)

-Thanks to Bérénice Batut for leading this effort
+Thanks to Bérénice Batut for leading of effort of GTN

+Thanks to Saskia Hiltemann for sharing slides used in this presentation

-Thanks to our 90+ contributors
+Thanks to our 90+ contributors to GTN

 Thanks to you for listening